 This statement is supplementary to the Ipswich Local Plan (1997) and will be treated as a material consideration in all planning and development decisions.
 This statement describes briefly the purpose in declaring the area as a conservation area and sets out in detail the special character of the area.
-The Management Plan describes the particular supplementary policies that apply within the area to protect its special status; and specific measures for its protection and enhancement as required under Section 72 of the Planning (Listed Buildings & Conservation Areas) Act 1990 and as advised by the Department of Culture, Media and Sport Planning Policy Statement 5: Planning for the Historic Environment.
+The Management Plan describes the particular supplementary policies that apply within the area to protect its special status; and specific measures for its protection and enhancement as required under Section 72 of the Planning (Listed Buildings & Conservation Areas) Act 1990 and as advised by the Department of Culture, Media and Sport Planning Policy Guidance Note [PPG]15: Planning and the Historic Environment.